 how many eggs for tea.'

-In 2013 the property is accommodation known as Berida Manor.
+Berida Junior Red Cross Home closed in 1974, and was purchased by celebrity cook Margaret Fulton.
+The property later became a hotel known as Berida Manor.
 Since 2009 a number of former residents of Berida Junior Red Cross Home have left their recollections of their time at Berida on the Southern Highlands Online travel review section for Berida Manor.
-Some of the women recount experiences that are similar to Rhonda and Shelley's, but others found the staff caring and valued the routine and three square meals a day.
+Some of the women recount negative experiences, but others found the staff caring and valued the routine and three square meals a day.
 (At least one former resident would like to reconnect with other women who passed through the home and provides her address on the comments thread.)

 We do not currently have any photographs linked to this entry.
 If you know of any additional photographs, please contact us.